crhallberg/IMM120/README.md

    - Detecting key presses, part 2
    - Searching for words and letters
    - Maybe file loading
+ - Midterm Requirements
+   - Things that are hard

  *X/ 9 October - Off for Fall Break*